The Interstate Medical Licensure Compact (IMLC)

-Your ability to quickly make changes in your physician career just got a lot easier with the introduction of the Interstate Medical Licensure Compact, or IMLC.
+Your ability to quickly make changes in your physician career continues to improve with the expansion of the Interstate Medical Licensure Compact, or IMLC.

 Which states are part of the Interstate Medical

-As of December 1, 2018, there are 24 states plus the District of Columbia and Guam that have enacted legislation to join the physician compact.
-They include:*
+As of April 1, 2020 there are 29 states plus the District of Columbia and the Territory of Guam that have enacted legislation to join the physician compact.
+They include*:

 Our Recruiters Are Standing by to Help